AltSysrq/fourleaf/README.md

 A descriptor is simply a one-byte value.
 The upper two bits indicate the type (0 = null, 1 = integer, 2 = blob, 3 = struct) and the lower 6 indicate the tag.
-Except in terminating descriptors, the type indicates how the value following the descriptor is interpreted.
+Except in special descriptors, the type indicates how the value following the descriptor is interpreted.

 The tag identifies the field whose value in the struct is being set.
-Valid tags are in the range from 1 to 63; a descriptor with a tag of 0 is a terminating descriptor.
+Valid tags are in the range from 1 to 63; a descriptor with a tag of 0 is a special descriptor.

 The descriptor/value pairs in a struct define an ordered sequence of values for that field.
 What exactly varying numbers of values mean depends on what is being deserialised.

-There are four types of terminating descriptor, keyed off the descriptor type:
+There are four types of special descriptor, keyed off the descriptor type:

 0 - Followed by no data.
 End of struct (continue parsing the containing struct, if any, with the next byte).